aweder05/PID-Project-Engineering-3-Sophie-Anton/README.md

 ## CAD Design for PID Project

 We knew that we needed to choose a simple project to make it so that we wouldn't have to cram in everything all at once near the end of our project.
 That was reflected in the way we approached our CAD design, as we opted for a simple T-Slot box with all the electronic elements on the inside.
+The only slightly-challenging element of our CAD Design process was making sure that there was enough space for everything, especially since we knew that we would need plenty of space for all of the wiring for the LCD, LED, Adafruit Metro, Switch, TT-Motor, and finally the Photointerruptor.
+In the end, reflecting on what we could have probably done better, it might have been smart to make the box a little bigger in order to allow for better ease if access while wiring.